Observations: Fending off frustration part of Sabres' challenge after another loss

 1. Giving a push

 For the second time in 10 days, Granato expressed displeasure with the play of his top line: Thompson, Tuch and Jeff Skinner.
-Thompson had eight shots on goal for a second straight game, and he’s up to 24 points in his last 23 games, but the trip started slow and failed to make enough of an impact on the forecheck early.
+Thompson had eight shots on goal for a second straight game and he’s up to 24 points in his last 23 games, but the trio started slow and failed to make enough of an impact on the forecheck early.

 Conversely, the fourth line of Eakin, John Hayden and Anders Bjork played their best game of the season, earning 63.16% of the 5-on-5 shot attempts when they were on the ice together.